Welcome to our Drivers School Page!

 *Event paperwork.
 This is in red and boldface because you won’t believe how many students, even experienced students, forget to pack the Tech Inspection form or leave it at the hotel on Saturday morning.
-In a pinch, you can do the Medical Information form at the track, but you can’t do the Tech Inspection form there, and you can’t drive without it.
+You can’t do the Tech Inspection form there, and you can’t drive without it.

 *Plastic tarps and bins to protect your stuff while it’s out of your car.

 *Cooler with snacks and water or other fluids (stay hydrated!)

 *Hat and sunscreen

 *Spare parts such as fuses and drive belts

 *Rain gear (and towels for your car in case it rains)